Stigma, humanizing terms, and taking on hostility

 Between those two posts, I shared a tweet from Keith Humphreys on a “peculiar ‘conspiracy'” among people who see themselves as compassionate toward people with addiction, but actually contribute to cultural pathologizing and pity toward them.

-Keith Humphreys (yes, I’m a fan) recently posted a series of tweets about changes in “acceptable” language on the basis perceived stigmatizing effects.
+Keith Humphreys (yes, I’m a fan) recently posted a series of tweets about changes in “acceptable” language on the basis of perceived stigmatizing effects.

 He continues with questions about whether some advocacy to improve language is not only ineffective, but might be self-defeating.